Fabrik/Fabrik-Joomla-alt-layouts/README.md

 /templates/purity_iii/html/layouts/com_fabrik

-If you want to test another template and the render results are incorrect ask us to create a new branch and we will create a branch per template.
+If you want to test another template, copy these files into that template's folder (so substitute your template name for purity_iii in the above path).
+If the render results are incorrect, report the issue on our forums.
+If necessary, we may create other template specific branches.

+We are aware that there is an issue with "disappearing labels" when using tooltips, whereby the element label will be hidden on mouseout when the tooltip gets hidden.
+We are working on a fix for this.